espocrm/documentation/docs/administration/workflows.md

 Payload should be specified in JSON format (event if *Content type* is not *application/json*).
 It's possible to use placeholders in payload json.

 Additional headers can be specified.

-Placeholders can be used in headers.
+Placeholders can be used in:

+* Headers
+* Request URL
+* Payload

 Available placeholders: